react-native-elements/react-native-elements/website/docs/main/Switch.md

 #### color

-The color of the component.
+The color of the Switch component.

 | Type   | Default |
 | ------ | ------- |